Dynamic Feedback Linearization of Control Systems with Symmetry: Yet another look at the PVTOL

-To determine the existence of a dynamic feedback linearization of the system \eqref{tVTOL1}, we carry out a partial contact curve reduction (\S\ref{contactReduction}, Definition \ref{contactReductionDef}).
-As there are 2 inputs, we can do this along either the order 1 variable $z$ or the order 2 variable $w$.
-It turns out that we can choose $w$ and form the map
+To determine the existence of a dynamic feedback linearization of the system \eqref{tVTOL1}, we carry out a partial contact curve reduction (Section \ref{contactReduction}, Definition \ref{contactReductionDef}).
+We can do this along either of the variables $k$ or $g$.
+It turns out that we can choose $g$ and form the map